timmcginley/Agile/Projects/Space/README.md

 The Lunar Base Must:

 ### 01. Accommodate 8 Astronauts:
 Design living quarters, sleeping areas, workspaces, and recreation areas to comfortably support 8 astronauts at a time.
+Each person in your group should imagine a day in the lives of one of the astronauts, develop personas / user stories for them.
+Do this exercise early and reflect back on it throughout the project.
+You are also welcome to change it as you go.

 ### 02. Use Local Recyclable Materials:
 Utilize lunar regolith (local soil) and other available resources to construct the base as much as possible, reducing the need to transport materials from Earth.
+We have a handbook of lunar design and you we now have 'real' designs that you can learn from, you do not need to start from scratch.

 ### 03. Have a 100-Year Lifespan:
 Design for long-term durability, with materials and structures that can withstand lunar conditions for a century.